 The goal of quality sport is to create positive experiences in supportive environments.
 Ultimately, if sport participation and physical activity isn’t fun, progressive, positive, or welcoming, children, youth, and adults alike will turn to other activities that may be much less healthy.
 Quality sport is developmentally appropriate, safe and inclusive, and well run.
 Another way of saying this is that quality sport consists of good programs, led by good people, in good places.

 The Sport for Life website has videos, resources and links to educate and inform anyone involved in creating positive, quality sport experiences for athletes, young and old, for communities and clubs at all levels across Canada.

-The Canadian Paralympic Committee has recently released a new Diversity and Inclusion Self-Assessment Tool for sport clubs and organisations.
-Both the background resource document and self-assesment tool are free to access.
+The Canadian Paralympic Committee has recently released a new Diversity and Inclusion Self-Assessment Tool for sport clubs and organizations.
+Both the background resource document and self-assessment tool are free to access.

 Quality sport doesn't just happen, but occurs through intentional preparation.
 Sport New Zealand believes that quality sport, opportunities and experiences are vital to enrich and inspire the lives of young people by creating a lifelong love of sport.
 To this end, they have developed a great graphic of Young People's Quality Indicators.

 The National Sport Organization Safe Sport Working Group announced seven core components and related consensus statements to support the development of a universal code of conduct in Canada.